mapbender/mapbender-documentation/en/functions/misc/gpsposition.rst

 YAML-Definition:
 ----------------

+This template can be used to insert the element into a YAML application.
 The element is placed as a button into the toolbar.

 .. code-block:: yaml